 Much of Smith’s writing is firmly in the vein of pulp fiction.
 Many of his works spawned sequels or series.
 His novel The Sucking Pit became sort of notorious for its sexual content and gore.
 A mention in Stephen King’s Danse Macabre didn’t hurt.
 A special hardcover limited edition of The Sucking Pit was released by Hard Gore Press in 2011.

+The cover scans below are from my personal library.
 Virtually all of Smith’s books have been reissued as ebooks and many are still available in print.
 To view complete list on Amazon, click here.

 Please note that Realms of Night has an eBay page with occasional horror auctions.
 Follow our page and save us as a favorite seller for updates.